6 Sights in Chartres, France (with Map and Images)

 Sightseeing Tours in Chartres1.
 Cathédrale Notre-Dame

-The Musée des Beaux-Arts de Chartres, in the French department of Eure-et-Loir, is the main museum of the city.
-It is awarded the Musée de France label.
-Located in the former episcopal palace classified as a historical monument with a 13th, 17th and 18th centuries ensemble, next to the famous cathedral, it houses a collection of varied works of art: paintings, drawings, sculptures, arts objects, archaeology, furniture, etc.
+The Musée des Beaux-Arts de Chartres, in the French department of Eure-et-Loir, is the city's main museum.
+It has the Musée de France label.
+Located in the former episcopal palace, classified as a historical monument with a set of thirteenth, seventeenth and eighteenth centuries, next to the famous cathedral, it houses a varied collection of works of art: paintings, drawings, sculptures, works of art, archaeology, furniture, etc.

-The Church of St. Peter is a church in Chartres (Eure-et-Loir), classified as a historical monument since 1840.
-Before the Revolution, it was the church of the Abbey Saint-Père-en-Vallée, whose remains date back to the 7th century.
+The Saint-Pierre church is a church of Chartres (Eure-et-Loir), classified as a historic monument since 1840.
+Before the Revolution, it was the church of the Saint-Père-en-Vallée Abbey whose vestiges go up in the 7th century.
 The church became parish in 1803.

 The Saint-Aignan church owes its name to the Bishop of Orleans around 400, when a pre-Roman church was already replaced by other constructions which underwent fires in the 12th century, then in 1262.
 Saint-Aignan was the parish of the counts of Blois and Chartres.